shariati/setupmymac/README.md

 # Setup My Mac for Development
-A comprehensive shell script collection to setup your MacOS for various development environments.
+A comprehensive shell script collection to setup your macOS for various development environments.

 ## ⚠️ Important Disclaimer
 By using this script, you acknowledge and agree to the following: